Earn ASSET Micro-credentials

 And, you can earn 1 graduate credit for the successful completion of any five micro-credentials.

 If you have concerns about the ability to apply ASSET's professional development

-towards your license renewal, please check with your state department of education.
+towards your license renewal, please contact a learning coach at firstname.lastname@example.org or check with your state department of education.

 How do I know if I live in Appalachia?

 ASSET uses the following map from the Appalachian Regional Commission as the guide to determine which counties are in Appalachia.
 If you still aren't sure, you may view the complete list of counties in Appalachia.